Seahawks CB DeShawn Shead taking visit to Buffalo

 Seahawks cornerback DeShawn Shead, who became an unrestricted free agent when the team did not tender him a qualifying offer, will take a trip to Buffalo, a league source confirmed Wednesday night.
 ESPN first reported Shead’s visit.

 The visit will be the first of the free agent period for Shead, who was not tendered by the Seahawks due to an ACL injury he suffered in the divisional playoff loss at Atlanta that makes it unclear when he will be able to play next season.
-Seattle GM John Schneider said at the Combine two weeks ago that Shead may not be ready until deep into the season.
+Seattle GM John Schneider said at the Combine two weeks ago that Shead may not be ready until “late” into the season.

 The Seahawks have made Shead an offer but he is exploring options with as many as six teams thought interested in potentially signing him.